-WalletHub found that the average discount offered by major retailers ranges from as little as 16.3 percent to as much as 68.9 percent.
+WalletHub found that the average discount offered by major retailers ranges from as little as 17% to as much as 59%.

-This analysis is based on a review of 7,000 deals from the Black Friday ads of 35 of the biggest U.S. retailers.
+The analysis is based on a review of more than 3,500 deals from the Black Friday ads of 13 of the biggest U.S. retailers.

 The smallest and biggest Black Friday discounts

-At the seven lowest-ranked retailers, however, the average discount is no more than about 25 percent.
+At half of those retailers, however, the average discount is less than 30%:

+At the other end of the spectrum are three retailers that are offering average discounts of more than 50%.
 They are:

-At the other end of the spectrum are retailers that offer discounts of at least about 50 percent.
-These highest-ranked retailers are: